-Further, the Company's executive compensation programs are designed to attract and retain highly qualified senior executives and recognize that long-term performance incentives are an integral part of aligning the interests of executive officers and the Company's shareholders.
+The Company's executive compensation programs are designed to attract and retain highly qualified senior executives and recognize that long-term performance incentives are an integral part of aligning the interests of executive officers and the Company's shareholders.
+The Company's compensation program consists principally of salary, bonuses and Executive Share Purchase Plan combined with Stock Option Plan.